 The larvae live in soil, decaying vegetation or water, depending on species, and are partly predatory.

 The adults congregate in swarms over or near water, and this gives them their common name of dance flies.
 The head is usually spherical on a thin neck (see Hilara sp. above).
 They prey on other insects catching them in flight.
 The jabbing proboscis is used to suck the juices of other insects.
 They will also suck nectar from flowers.
 Adult males can produce silk from their swollen front tarsi.

 Mating.
 When ready to mate males catch and kill an insect, wrap it up in a silk parcel, and present it to the female just before mating.
 If the parcel is accepted then mating will take place.
 It is thought that the unwrapping and eating of this parcel during mating prevents the female trying to eat the male.
 In some species the males cheat and offer the female a tangled ball of silk with nothing inside.
 Some have even gone further and wrap up some useless object they have found, so that the parcel has some weight.

-There are 7 British species.
+There are 7 British species of Lonchopteridae.
 These are also known as Musodoridae and the pointed-wing flies, for obvious reasons - see the drawing of Lonchoptera sp. above.
 They are found in humid habitats such as marshes and damp woodland.
 The larvae (below) are flattened and live in leaf littler where they feed on rotting vegetation.
 The adults are small, around 3 mm long, and have brownish wings.

 The female lays her eggs in a jelly mass or in strings on stones and weeds near the edge of fast-flowing water.